mocdaniel/lab-argocd-odyssey/educates/workshop/content/14-appsets/index.md

 - ApplicationSets declare **generators** to provide values
 - Those values can then be consumed in the declared **template**
-- There are mechanisms in place to allow endusers to **overwrite** some of the **predefined attributes** of the generated Applications
+- There are mechanisms in place to allow end users to **overwrite** some of the **predefined attributes** of the generated Applications
 - There is a way to **control** the **deployment order** of generated Applications

 The most important part are the available **generators**, so let's have a second look.